opnfv/vswitchperf/docs/configguide/trafficgen.rst

 * Note:  Today, MoonGen with VSPERF only supports 10Gbps line speeds.

-For VSPerf use, MoonGen should be cloned from here (as opposed to the afore mentioned GitHub):
+For VSPerf use, MoonGen should be cloned from here (as opposed to the previously mentioned GitHub):

 git clone https://github.com/atheurer/MoonGen